 - blisters that may break and ooze

-First-degree burns may develop into second-degree burns.
-The skin might display symptoms of deeper damage after a few hours.
+First degree burns may develop into second degree burns.
+The skin can display symptoms of deeper damage after a few hours.

 Things to look out for include: